 | 50% | +1 pp → 51% | 80% | 0.05 | ~39,000 |

-Practical Applications You Will Actually Use
+Practical Applications in Common Use

 A/B Testing With a CLT-Based z-Test